 - Be Patient.
 Many psychologists agree that the first six weeks of a new school may be tough.
 However, much of this does relate to how adaptable your child is; so for some it could be a smooth transition right away and for others it may take a few weeks.
 Try to be patient with your child during this transition.
 Usually everything ends up just fine, but if they do struggle longer than you believe is healthy, school counselors can be a great resource.

 RNR Moving is a family-owned, full service moving company with years of experience.
-We offer packing services, speciality item moves (safes, pianos, etc.) local and long distance moves for residential and commercial customers.
-Please contact us today for your FREE local move price and schedule your move with Atlanta’s most reliable movers!
+We offer packing services, specialty item moves (safes, pianos, etc.) local and long distance moves for residential and commercial customers.
+Please contact us today for your FREE local movequote and schedule your move with Atlanta’s most reliable movers!